Titolo

 • Search: it is possible to search and view the list of activated, draft or in-process services; it is also possible to perform advanced searches using filters to view products issued to a specific user, by a specific registrar, etc.

-• Support: it is possible, depending on the type of business agreement, to access the support area in order to open tickets and receive assistance from InfoCert.
+• Support: it is possible, depending on the type of business agreement, to access the support area in order to open tickets and receive assistance from Tinexta Infocert

 Technical prerequisites